Shadow-Admins/Cyber_Club/Starting_Point/Reversing/Challenges/Try_Hack_Me/Reversing_ELF/README.md

 <p></p>
 The first thing we will go through is ensuring we have the tools we need to carry out the challenges.
 <p></p>
-The first tool we will install is Ghidra (new releases of Kali linux come with Ghidra pre installed)
+To start with we will install Ghidra (new releases of Kali linux come with Ghidra pre installed)
 <p></p>
 <H3>Ghidra</H3>
 <p></p>